‘The Young And The Restless’ Comings And Goings: Chelsea Gets A Wakeup Call

 The Young and the Restless comings and goings for the week of October 28 and beyond bring several new people to Genoa City as November sweeps kicks off further chaos for residents.
 Plus, in goings, it’s the end of an era for the soap opera.

 Last week, Lily (Christel Khalil) returned to Genoa City to help out Devon (Bryton James), The Inquisitr previously reported.
-Although viewers had hoped she might be around for a while, it looks like Lily is already gone, and Cane actor Daniel Goddard posted on his social media that last Friday’s show was the end of an era for the number one rated CBS Daytime drama.
+Although viewers had hoped she might be around for a while, it looks like Lily is already gone, and Cane actor Daniel Goddard posted on his social media that last Friday’s show was the end of an era for the No. 1-rated CBS Daytime drama.

 Goddard revealed that the episode was their final one together as Cane and Lily.
 However, it is unclear if it was Goddard’s last one as Cane.
 The bombshell news that Goddard is no longer with Y&R also shocked viewers last week when the actor posted that news on his accounts as well.
 It is unclear when Goddard’s final airdate comes on the show since his character is involved in a storyline involving Devon and Katherine Chancellor’s will.

 On Friday, November 1, General Hospital alum, Jeffrey Vincent Parise (ex Carlos), comes to town as Simon Black, and Parise spoke about the intriguing character with CBS Soaps In Depth recently.